 A document giving information about the scope and nature of the services offered by a lender in relation to its required objectives.
 These have now been replaced by bespoke "terms of service" documents issued by individual firms, which lay out the broker's regulated permissions, fee structure etc.

 A type of mortgage in which the borrower only repays the interest on the loan for the duration of its term, and repays the full loan amount at the end of the mortgage period.

-An investment vehicle is needed if taking out an interest only mortgage.
-This could be an endowment policy, personal pension or ISA.
+An investment vehicle is needed if taking out an interest-only mortgage.
+This could be an endowment policy, personal pension, or ISA.

 The total gross income of the two borrowers in a joint mortgage.

 The KFI summarises all the important features of the mortgage and must be clear, fair and not misleading.
 It must be presented in a standard way, so you can check the cost and terms of the mortgage and compare it with other similar mortgages.
 The KFI is now gradually being phased out and replaced by an "ESIS" document (European Standardised Information Sheet).